 - There are a number of online tools and apps you can use as well (ex.
 Job Jibber, Trello, Job Hero Kanban).
 Many of these tools are free and using them will keep you on track.

 You are now ready to start searching.
 Your goal is to develop a target* list of 20-30 companies.
 Your tool will help you keep track of the organization and any correspondence you might have with potential employers and contacts.

 *A target list is a list of companies and positions in which the seeker is interested in working and learning more about.

 Use these resources to help you get started with your list.

-If you need assistance with this step, please stop by the Career Studio or schedule an appointment with a member of the Employer Engagement and Career Design team.
+If you need assistance with this step, please stop by the Career Studio or schedule an appointment with a member of the Career Design team.

 After you have generated your list of employers, there are additional factors to consider before you click “Apply”.

 1. Using Search Engines to Apply On-line (Indirect Search)

 This approach tends to be many seekers’ first attempt at job search.
 Job seekers search job boards and employment websites for positions based on key words and “apply” through these sites.
 They can be general search sites like SimplyHired.com and Indeed.com or industry specific, such as HireCulture.org, Idealist.org or Dice.com.